jeremykross/containership.cli/README.md

 ###Description
 Command line interface for ContainerShip

-###Author
+###Authors
+Nick Tate - nick@containership.io
-ContainerShip Developers - developers@containership.io
+Containership Developers - developers@containership.io

 ##Usage

 ###Install
-`npm install containership.cli --save`
+`npm install containership.cli -g`

 ###Commands
 From the containership executable, you can see the available commands and options by running: